-

 When you Report an Issue within Maps relating to a third-party data provider, Apple may provide the third party with information from your reported issue in order to help fix it.
 Apple shares information with such third parties only when it’s necessary to fix an issue and first seeks to delete any information from which you can be identified.

-Data that is sent to Apple may be processed and stored by trusted third-party service providers.
+Data that is sent to Apple may be processed and stored by trusted service providers.

 Retention

-We do not collect or retain personal information associated with your Maps usage, with the exception of Ratings & Photos and Report an Issue.
+We do not collect or retain personal data associated with your Maps usage.
 If you have questions about your Maps usage, or would like to reach our Data Protection Officer, you can contact us at www.apple.com/legal/privacy/contact.

 At all times, information collected by Apple will be treated in accordance with Apple’s Privacy Policy, which can be found at www.apple.com/privacy